• Skip to primary navigation

 I purchased inexpensive burlap wine bags which meant I didn't have to scrub off the wine labels.
 Then I simply printed out numbers to hang on the bottlenecks so we could remember which wines we had tasted and make notes about them.

-Since the wine needed to be chilled, I put the bagged bottles on ice in beverage buckets.
+Since the rosé needed to be chilled, I put the bagged bottles on ice in beverage buckets.
 The bottles were numbered so that we could take notes on our score card and keep track of our thoughts.

-The bags will get a bit wet as the ice melts.
+NOTE: The bags will get a bit wet as the ice melts.
 You can also just set them out on a table making sure to keep the bottles chilled until just before starting the tasting.

 Rosé Wine Tasting Party Decorations